dahuilangda/Meeting-ASR/backend/README.md

 1. User uploads an audio/video file
 2. File is converted to compatible format using FFMPEG
-3. Whisper processes audio for speech-to-text conversion
+3. FunASR processes audio for speech-to-text conversion
 4. Pyannote.audio performs speaker diarization
 5. Results are aligned and formatted into speaker-tagged transcript
 6. LLM optimizes transcript for readability and accuracy